-The people who own the house next door rent it out as a vacation place.
+The people who own the house next door rent it out as a vacation place, I believe on Airbnb.
 They do not live in the house and are rarely around.
 That means every weekend we have new temporary neighbors.
 These short timers stay up late enjoying the hot tub, drinking, and playing loud music.

-How do I get my neighbors to stop using their house as a vacation rental?
+How do I get my neighbors to stop using their house as a short-term rental?
 I want to be able to sleep again.

 To see whether vacation rentals are regulated in your area, review the applicable zoning ordinance (also called a “development code”).
-If the zoning ordinance is unclear, you can call the local planning department for help or hire a land use attorney to help you determine whether any regulations or restrictions apply to the use of your neighbors’ property as a short term rental.
+If the zoning ordinance is unclear, call the local planning department for help or hire a land use attorney to help you determine whether any regulations or restrictions apply to the use of your neighbors’ property as a short-term rental.

-Another thing to consider, in cases like this, is whether any private covenants, conditions and restrictions (CC&Rs) prohibit short term vacation rentals or control noise.
-For example, if your house is in a subdivision with CC&Rs that prohibit loud noises after 10 p.m., you might be able to file a complaint with the homeowners’ association.
+Another thing to consider is whether any private covenants, conditions, and restrictions (CC&Rs) prohibit short term vacation rentals or control noise.
+For example, if your house is a condo or townhouse in a subdivision with CC&Rs prohibiting loud noises after 10 p.m., you might be able to file a complaint with the homeowners’ association.

-Although a lawsuit involves time, money, and risk, it is another option to consider.
-In cases like this, if the noise and partying is excessive, there may be a basis for a claim for "private nuisance."
-In a lawsuit, you can seek to recover money damages, as well as an injunction that orders your neighbors to immediately stop renting their property as a short term vacation.
+Although a lawsuit involves time, money, and risk, it's another option to consider.
+If the noise and partying is excessive, there may be a basis to claim "private nuisance."
+You can ask the court to award money damages as well as an injunction ordering your neighbors to immediately stop renting their property as a short term vacation rental.

 A benefit to seeking only money damages is that, if the amount is below the jurisdictional limit in your state (for example, $10,000), you can file the lawsuit in small claims court.